chrislattman/blogging-project/docs/terminal-commands/README.md

 - To verify someone else's signature, you need to import their public key; see [Key management](#key-management)
 - Option 1: sign a text file
     - `gpg --clearsign -o <output-text-file> <text-file>`
-        - This stores both the contents of the text file and your signature in the output text file
+        - This stores both the contents of the text file and your signature in the output text file, whose contents will begin with
+            ```
+            -----BEGIN PGP SIGNED MESSAGE-----
+            ```
+            and will end with
+            ```
+            -----END PGP SIGNATURE-----
+            ```
     - `gpg --verify <output-text-file>`
         - Verifies the signature using the signer's public key
 - Option 2: sign any kind of file